jaymehta132/FTSE-TimeSeriesAnalysis/results/eda/README.md

 **Interpretation:** The p-values are essentially zero, so we **strongly reject** the null hypothesis of no ARCH effects.
 There is **clear evidence of conditional heteroskedasticity** (i.e., volatility clustering) in both series.

 **Practical consequence:** Variance is time-varying.
-You should model the conditional variance explicitly (e.g., ARCH, GARCH, or GARCH variants).
+We should model the conditional variance explicitly (e.g., ARCH, GARCH, or GARCH variants).
 Using homoskedastic error assumptions will lead to incorrect standard errors and poor risk forecasts.

 ---

-## Ljung–Box test — autocorrelation (serial dependence)
+### Ljung–Box test — autocorrelation (serial dependence)
 - **Returns**
   - LB statistic = **56.94**, p-value = **0.0400** (lags = 40)
 - **Log Returns**